mintnchocochip/WOODLE/README.md

-#Download the zip file to a directory
+#Download and extract the zip file to desired directory
-#Go to the folder where you saved the file and copy the address
-#Open up terminal and go to that address
-#Just run the woodle file.
+#Double click on the woodle file

 #To check your history or score
 #Open User_records.csv file in exel